 The staff of the Federal Energy Regulatory Commission concluded that the Northeast Project, with "appropriate mitigating measures, as recommended, would have limited adverse environmental impact."

 The project calls for the construction of natural gas pipelines and associated above-ground facilities to augment the delivery of gas to markets in New York, New Jersey and Connecticut.
-It is an alternative to, and a scaled-down version of, the proposed Millennium Pipeline, which FERC approved in September 2002 but was never constructed due to opposition.
+It is an alternative to and scaled-down version of the proposed Millennium Pipeline, which FERC approved in September 2002 but was never constructed due to opposition.
 The latest draft environmental approval supplements the final environmental impact statement that was issued for the Millennium project in 2002.

 The Northeast Project is an amalgamation of five projects: Millennium Pipeline's Phase I project; Columbia's Line A-5 Replacement project; Empire's Connector project; Algonquin's Ramapo Expansion project; and Iroquois Gas Transmission's MarketAccess project.

-The Millennium Pipeline Phase I project calls for the construction of about 181 miles of 30-inch diameter pipeline from Corning, NY, to Ramapo, NY, as well as the acquisition of pipeline facilities from Columbia.
+The Millennium Pipeline project calls for the construction of about 181 miles of 30-inch diameter pipeline from Corning, NY, to Ramapo, NY, as well as the acquisition of pipeline facilities from Columbia.

 The Empire Connector project includes the construction of 78 miles of 24-inch pipeline and associated facilities from Victor, NY, to interconnect with the Millennium Pipeline at its proposed Corning Compressor Station, as well as a new compressor station in Oakfield, NY.